 Animate something moving from one place to another and have it stay there:

-The animation-fill-mode property specifies what styles will apply for the element when the animation is not playing (when it is finished, or when it has a "delay").
+The animation-fill-mode property specifies a style for the element when the animation is not playing (when it is finished, or when it has a delay).

-By default, CSS animations will not affect the element you are animating until the first keyframe is "played", and then stops affecting it once the last keyframe has completed.
+By default, CSS animations do not affect the element until the first keyframe is "played", and then stops once the last keyframe has completed.
 The animation-fill-mode property can override this behavior.

 |Animatable:||no. Read about animatable|

 The numbers in the table specify the first browser version that fully supports the property.